Communications (EPSRC Centre for Doctoral Training)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Enhanced studentships covering fees and living costs (a tax-free stipend of £17,000 in year 1 and £18,000 in years 2-4) are available to UK/EU citizens.
 To be eligible, UK/EU applicants must have been resident in the UK for three years prior to application.
-A small number of studentships may be available to EU nationals resident in the EU.
-Funding is not available for international students.
+A small number of studentships are available to EU nationals resident in the EU.

 Further information on funding for prospective UK, EU and international postgraduate students.